abiosoft/blog/content/posts/1725697493_windowsprying.md

 ### And they even bully you

-You can no longer setup a Windows 11 device without a Microsoft account.
+You can no longer setup a Windows 11 device without a Microsoft account [^1].

 It is your device, you own it and you paid your money for it.
 You even paid Microsoft.